Amid Russia shelling, Ukraine aims to strengthen government

 “It is complex, tense, but completely controllable,” Gen. Valeriy Zaluzhny wrote on Telegram after a phone call with the Chairman of the U.S. Joint Chiefs of Staff, Gen. Mark A. Milley.

-“An important factor contributing to our holding our defensive lines and positions is the timely arrival of the M142 HIMARS, delivering targeted strikes against enemy command posts, ammunition and fuel depots,” Zaluzhnyy said, in reference to the light multiple rocket launchers recently delivered from the U.S.
+“An important factor contributing to our holding our defensive lines and positions is the timely arrival of the M142 HIMARS, delivering targeted strikes against enemy command posts, ammunition and fuel depots,” Zaluzhnyy said, referring to the light multiple-rocket launchers recently delivered from the U.S.

 Ukraine’s Emergency Service said at least six people were killed by Russian shelling Monday targeting the city of Toretsk in the Donetsk region of eastern Ukraine.
 Toretsk was taken briefly in the Russian invasion of 2014, but Ukrainian forces ended up taking the city back.

 Donetsk governor Pavlo Kyrylenko said Russian shelling there is incessant.
-Four Russian strikes had been carried out on the city of Kramatorsk, he said, urging civilians to evacuate.
+Four Russian strikes had been carried out on the city of Kramatorsk, he said, and he urged civilians to evacuate.

 “We’re seeing that the Russians want to sow fear and panic,” Kyrylenko said in televised remarks.
 “The front line is moving, so civilians must leave the region and evacuate.”